Everything about the Final Rule and CITI Program

 Because the Final Rule changes affect many areas of research (including biomedical and social and behavioral), institutional officials and staff, IRB administrators and members, researchers, and sponsors all need to understand and prepare to implement the changes.

-- New definition of “research”
+- The definition of “research”

 CITI Program's Plan